 I accepted the new Six-Pack of Peaks Challenge for Utah yesterday with a Grandeur Peak Double!
 There are several routes up Grandeur that I would categorize as Standard, Strenuous and Adventurous.
 The Standard route is up from the Church Fork trailhead out of Mill Creek Canyon.
 This eastern approach climbs 2,500′ in about 3 miles.
 The Strenuous route comes in from the other side, up West Ridge.
 That approach climbs 3,200′ in about 2 miles.
 The Adventurous route is a traverse along the next ridge south of West Ridge called the Dragon’s Tail.
 I would imagine this elevation gain and distance is like West, but I bet the experience is a whole lot more intense.

-Since I’ve already done the Standard route three times before and the strenuous West Ridge only once, I thought I’d up the ante for this challenge and combine the two for what I’m calling a Grandeur Peak Double.
+Since I’ve already done the Standard route three times before and the strenuous West Ridge only once, I thought I’d up the ante for this challenge and combine the two for a Grandeur Peak Yo-Yo.
 Dragon’s Tail is still on my ToDo list, but didn’t want to traverse that spine alone.

 It was a beautiful day with nice views of downtown Salt Lake City.

 I made good time up the east side for summit #1.

 …and back up for summit #2.
 My time climbing this west side wasn’t so great, but it was what I needed to push myself harder.

 A late start put me into the evening hours but I didn’t mind.
 Some like to start early to catch a sunrise.
 Others like to start late to see the sun set (or because of that thing called Work).

 Turned out to be a 10.5 mile day with 5,700 feet of elevation to kick off this year’s training for bigger and better things later.